botte/test_hashing_service/README.md

 ## Getting Started
 ```
-The executable service service must available to the local file system.
+The service executable must available to the local file system.
 It is highly recommended installing the test suite into a Python virtual environment.
 ```